phly/phly-expressive-oauth2clientauthentication/docs/book/debug.md

 return [
     'oauth2clientauthentication' => [
         'debug' => [
+            'provider' => Debug\DebugProvider::class,
+            'options' => [
                 // Provide this if you have provided an alternate route path via
                 // the oauth2clientauthentication.routes.debug key:
                 // 'callback_uri_template' => '/alternate/debug/callback?code=%s&state=%s',

                 // Provide this if you want to use an alternate path for the OAuth2
                 // "server" authorization:
                 // 'authorization_url' => '/alternate/debug/authorization',
+            ]
         ],
     ],
 ];